List of Rehabs in Alabama

 Paying for Treatment when Uninsured

 When someone needs lifesaving substance use treatment, time is of the essence.
 Often, if the person is uninsured, there isn’t time to find an insurance policy and enroll before treatment is needed.
 This risk of waiting months or weeks can be too great, and many private insurance providers will not cover services like rehab for the first several months or years.
 This prevents people from buying policies to go to treatment and then dropping them.
+But there are options.
+Programs offering a sliding fee scale are available in Alabama.
+There are also some treatment that are low-cost or free, although those normally have a waiting list.
+You can contact one of our treatment specialists if you need help finding a treatment for you or your loved one.

 - On average, private residential drug and alcohol rehab in Alabama costs $58,000.
 While this may seem expensive, the cost can be much less with insurance.